huhx/compose_image_picker/README.md

 ```
 > The usage of detail, you can refer to the example.

 ## Drop a ⭐ if you like it.
-New fetures to be continue...
+New features to be continue...